vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 460-461, KKN 432, VKK 483, PC 104.
 Muktābharanauratamon Bh. śu.
 7th; tithivrata; Śiva and Umā

-deities; place a doraka (string of threads) before Siva image; worship Siva with 16 upacāras from āvāhana; the seat is to be of gold studded with pearls and precious stones; after upacāras tie the doraka on the wrist; donate 1100 mandakas (Marathi 'mānde') and vestakas (Marathi
+deities; place a doraka (string of threads) before Śiva image; worship Śiva with 16 upacāras from āvāhana; the seat is to be of gold studded with pearls and precious stones; after upacāras tie the doraka on the wrist; donate 1100 mandakas (Marathi 'mānde') and vestakas (Marathi

 ‘jilebi'); secures long-lived sons; NS 134, VR 241–247.
 Muktidvāra-saptami-When 7th tithi has Hasta naksatra on it